Unique Classification

 Results from this class of model can be obtained using the Download Square Classification artefacts option from the Actions button in the Model Review tab of Datarock.
 The available CSV files include the following for the drill hole(s) selected:

-These four CSV files contain the following headers:
+These six CSV files contain the following headers:

 Composite Data Files